qeftser/tang/kf/README.md

 several states needed to be recomputed at each interval, and I would have used it once anyway.
 Plus it is good to have more experience playing with the Riccati and update equations, right?

+## /ch8

+Attempted implimentation of the extended kalman filter covered in chapter eight.
+I was able to get decent tracking with 1/beta as a state and a process noise of 1, but still not as good as what was presented in the text.
+I went over the equations several times but maybe missed something?
+Linear filter was not implimented because I already spent a while on the nonlinear one :/